LeadWoods0902/DandD_Nightmare_Plague/Narrative/1 - The Worst days of their lives/1. The twinned ships/script.md

 Herouk:
 	Nomli, we need to talk about what's going to happen when we reach land - you know how I feel about transporting this kind of carg...

 With a crack like a whip, a thunder clap breaks the silence - rushing outside, what not a minute ago had been a calm serene sea was suddenly a dark abyss of swirling chaos.
-Mirroring the sky, turned evil by
+Mirroring the sky, turned evil by something lurking in the rapidly rolling fog.
+Herouk calls out to his crew:

+Herouk:
+	Avast me crew, ready yourselves - something's coming!